Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Added value of external antennas

-With every sensor, we can notice that there is an Rssi value for each antenna.
-It means each sensor is able to reach each antenna.
+With each sensor, we can see that there is an Rssi value for each antenna.
+This means that each sensor is able to reach each antenna.
+Green indicates very good signal quality.

 We can still see with which antenna every sensor is bound.
 Now, i will shutdown all antennas.